Here are some Frequently Asked Questions that customers email me with. If you don’t see your question or problem below, feel free to Contact Me.

 1. How do I pay for my patterns?

-Payment is made securely through Shopify Payments.
+Payment is made securely through Stripe or PayPal.
 A wide variety of payment options are accepted.

 2. How are my patterns delivered?